BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 2. More test results available

 18/04/2017 Fourth update
-1. Updated fundamental data from data for NYSE
+1. Updated fundamental data from Kaggle for NYSE

 # Future Update:
 1. Current day data can be predicted with a live stock data downloader.